Call: 780-482-1414 Email: info@nakatsuiderm.com

 Are there any treatments for brown spots?

 There are a number of treatment options for these conditions, which can include cryotherapy (cold therapy with liquid nitrogen), chemical peels, surgical removal, bleaching creams, and lasers.
 Lasers have made a significant impact on the safe and effective treatment of brown spots.
 Discrete, well defined lesions such as liver spots may be removed by pigment removal lasers, such as the Alexandrite and PicoWay lasers, or vaporizing laser, such as the CO2 laser.
-Phototherapy (light) treatments, such as the Limelight IPL, are used to remove diffuse, multiple lesions.
+Intense pulsed light (IPL) treatments, such as the Limelight IPL or Lumecca IPL, are used to remove diffuse, multiple lesions.
+On the face, we often refer to the treatment of diffuse lesions with IPL as a PhotoFacial.
+With discrete lesions, however, we will frequently treat these with a picosecond laser, as this is much more specific for brown pigment.

 Before and After Photos